New Brunswick NDP candidates hope to lay groundwork for future success, despite gloomy election prospects

 Scott Costen is a freelance journalist based in Enfield, Nova Scotia.

-Image: Photo by Don Paulin
+Image: Don Paulin

 Thank you for reading this story…